Cuba the Country

 Who do I contact in case of an emergency in Cuba?

-If you have an emergency and you are a US Citizen or resident, you may contact the US Embassy.
 Otherwise, please contact your corresponding embassy or consulate.
 If you need to call the police or for any emergency, you will dial 106 from a local telephone.
 Otherwise, you can also dial 104 for an ambulance and 105 for the fire department.

 U.S. Embassy contact information: